bottlesdevs/programs/Reviews/gog.md

 Additional notes: n/a

 **Is it usable?**
-Grade: Silver
+Grade: Platinum
-Additional notes: It is usable, has very rare glitches like on window resize and some features doesn't works, like changing default Downloads path.
-Sometimes it says it failed to install the game but restarting it is up and running (tried The Witcher).
+Additional notes: n/a

 **Final grade? (the lower evaluation from previous questions)**
-Grade: Silver
+Grade: Gold
 Additional notes: n/a

 **Additional notes**